Percy Fawcett: Henry Costin's opinion

 Explorer Henry Costin, who accompanied Fawcett on five of his previous expeditions, expressed his doubt that Fawcett would have perished at the hands of native indigenous people, as he typically enjoyed good relations with them.
 He believed that Fawcett had succumbed to either a lack of food or exhaustion.

 Rumours and unverified reports

 During the ensuing decades, various groups mounted several rescue expeditions, without success.
 They heard only various rumours that could not be verified.

-While a fictitious tale estimated that 100 would-be-rescuers died on several expeditions attempting to discover Fawcett's fate, the actual toll was only one—a sole man who ventured after him alone.
+While a fictitious tale estimated that 100 would-be-rescuers died on several expeditions attempting to discover Fawcett's fate, the actual toll was only one—a man who ventured after him alone.
 One of the earliest expeditions was commanded by British-American explorer George Miller Dyott.
 In 1927, he claimed to have found evidence of Fawcett's death at the hands of the Aloique, but his story was unconvincing.
 From 1930 to 1931, Aloha Wanderwell used her seaplane to try to land on the Paraguay River to find him.
 After an emergency landing and living with the Bororo tribe for six weeks, with no luck in her search for Fawcett, Aloha and her husband Walter flew back to Brazil.